AEnjoy/IoT-lubricant/docs/lubricant_core_backend_design.md

 - gRPC server will be used to provide `remote procedure calls` between `Core` , `Gateway Client` and `User Client`.
 - The gRPC server Component named `ioc.GRPCServer` will be registered and managed by `IoC`.
-- The gRpc Server will provide `Gateway oriented` and `User oriented` services
+- The gRPC Server will provide `Gateway oriented` and `User oriented` services
 - TLS(Optional) will be used for encryption, and mutual authentication is required

 ### Module Design: